Skip to main content

 While the student bank account you choose will depend on your specific priorities and spending habits, there are some general features you'll want to look for.

-Being a student is expensive enough without having to pay extra fees on your bank account every month.
+Being a student is already costly, and having to pay additional fees on your bank account each month only adds to the burden.
 Many student bank accounts offer no fees with no minimum balance requirements, so try to avoid banks that will hit you with these kinds of charges.

 2. Look for unlimited transactions